If you are looking to buy an investment property, the chances are you’ve heard of a Loan to Value Ratio (LVR).

 A Loan to Value Ratio is how lenders describe the amount you need to borrow to buy a particular property.
 It informs investors as to how much of a property is being financed and how much equity is available.

 How are Loan to Value Ratios calculated?

 To calculate the Loan to Value Ratio for an investment property, divide the loan amount by the value of the property then multiply by 100 to get a percentage.
-Banks and financial institutions use this as a measure of whether you can afford the loan.
+Banks and financial institutions use this as a measure of whether you can secure the loan.

 When borrowers request a loan for an amount that’s near the appraised value and therefore has a high LVR, lenders consider there to be a greater chance of the loan going into default because there is little to no equity built up within the property.

 In general, investors with an LVR over 80-90 per cent are considered to be higher risk for lenders.

 Lenders’ Mortgage Insurance is sometimes mandatory when the amount you are borrowing is more than 80 per cent of the purchase price.